Jasper-Rui/Jasper-Rui/README.md

 - 👀 I’m interested in programming with Java, C, Python
 - 🌱 I’m currently learning at Dalhousie year 4.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... by
+- 📫 How to reach me ... by Haorui.Yang@dal.ca

 <!---
 Jasper-Yang-715/Jasper-Yang-715 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.